Current Issues in the Archaeology of the Frontier Regions of the Roman Empire

 All information (costs, registration, entry requirements, etc.) for those who are interested in taking this course as a Contractstudent is on the Contractonderwijs Archeologie webpage (in Dutch).

 For more information about this course, please contact dr. ir.
 M.J.
-Driessen.
+(Mark) Driessen.

 |Maakt deel uit van||Soort opleiding||Semester||Blok|